-The Bali Process is a regional, multilateral process designed to boost bilateral and regional cooperative efforts against people smuggling and trafficking in persons through technical workshops and increased cooperation between the 45 member countries and 3 member organisations, the Office of the United Nations High Commissioner for Refugees (UNHCR); the International Organization for Migration (IOM); and the United Nations Office on Drugs and Crime (UNODC).
+The Bali Process is a regional, multilateral process designed to boost bilateral and regional cooperative efforts against people smuggling and trafficking in persons through technical workshops and increased cooperation between the 45 member countries and 4 member organisations: the Office of the United Nations High Commissioner for Refugees (UNHCR); the International Organization for Migration (IOM); the United Nations Office on Drugs and Crime (UNODC); and the International Labour Organization (ILO).
 Overall direction and coordination of the Bali Process is provided through an officials' level Steering Group comprising Indonesia and Australia as the two co-chairs, New Zealand, Thailand, UNHCR and IOM.

 The Bali Process achieves both high-level political dialogue, including regular Ministerial conferences and practical capacity-building activities at officials level.
-DFAT works within a Whole-of-Government context, with the Department of Home Affairs, the Attorney General’s Department and others in leading different Bali Process working groups.
+DFAT works within a Whole-of-Government context, with the Department of Home Affairs and others in leading different Bali Process working groups.
 Ambassador for People Smuggling and Human Trafficking, Dr Geoffrey Shaw, is Australia’s senior official co-chair.

 Further information can be found on the Bali Process website.